Bus drivers operate buses and drive passengers along local, chartered or intercity routes.

 - knowledge of sites and attractions along their route, and New Zealand culture and history.

 - usually work shifts, including nights and weekends.
-Some urban bus drivers may work split shifts, usually during the busy morning and early evening periods, with (unpaid) time off in the middle
+Many urban bus drivers work split shifts, usually during peak morning and afternoon periods with unpaid time off in the middle

 - spend most of their time in buses and at bus depots

-- have to drive in stressful conditions, including all weather conditions
+- have to drive in all weather conditions

-- travel between cities and towns if they operate tour coaches, and may have to spend up to five or six nights away from home.
+- travel between cities and towns if they operate tour coaches or intercity buses, and may have to spend time away from home.

 What's the job really like?